michael-lynch/maps/README.md

 <li>
 zoom: integer
 <br />An integer that defines how far the map should be zoomed in.
-Zooms range from 0-12. (default: 8).
+The zoom value must be between 0-22. (default: 8).
 </li>

 <li>